-- Strengthen our governance
+- Strengthen our governance;

-- Ensure our effectiveness
+- Ensure our sustainability; and

 Our values and approaches guide how we design, carry out and evaluate our work, and how we form and maintain our partnerships.
 We begin with community-identified needs, follow with carefully considered data, and deliver results for community development, skills building and action.

 Inclusive, Meaningful Involvement: In all our work we strive to include a diversity of people with lived experience of HIV, HCV, and related communicable diseases and conditions, and to ensure meaningful opportunities for their involvement as leaders.

 Commitment to Uphold Reconciliation with Canada’s Indigenous Peoples: PAN has a responsibility to advance reconciliation through understanding and action to address the ongoing impacts of colonization.
 In all our work we strive for cultural humility and to create cultural safety for Indigenous members, partners, and participants and we continue to learn how best to achieve this.

 Collaboration and Partnerships: We encourage and support collaboration and partnerships to strengthen our members and to provide the highest quality services and outcomes.

 Excellence and Innovation: We support the exploration of creative and practical ideas to benefit communities across BC.

 Knowledge-Driven: PAN uses a diverse range of data and information to support decision-making and planning.
 We promote the use of relevant research, evaluation, and community-based knowledge to improve policies, practices, and programs impacting our network.

 Accountability and Stewardship: We are accountable to our membership and stakeholders.
 We adhere to the highest standards of professional integrity, ensuring transparency, timely reporting, and the best use of our resources in achieving our goals.